lourencoprudencio/No-away-on-teams/README.md

 ## 🔧 How It Works?

-This repository contains **two Python scripts** that prevent Microsoft Teams from marking you as **Away/Inactive**, ensuring your status remains **"Available"** while the script is running.
+This repository contains **three scripts** that prevent Microsoft Teams from marking you as **Away/Inactive**, ensuring your status remains **"Available"** while the script is running.

 - **NoawayTeams\_mouseMove.py** → Moves the mouse cursor slightly every X minutes.
 - **NoawayTeams\_keyboardPress.py** → Simulates a "Scroll Lock" key press every X minutes.
+- **NoawayTeams\_PowerShell.ps1** → Moves the mouse cursor slightly every 30 seconds using a PowerShell script.

-## 📜 Available Scripts
+## 🌟 Available Scripts

 ### 1️⃣ `NoawayTeams_mouseMove.py`

 🖱 **Slightly moves the mouse** to simulate activity.

-✔️ Keeps your session active without pressing keys. ✔️ Works even if you're watching videos or presentations. ❌ May interfere with games or applications that rely on mouse movement.
+✔️ Keeps your session active without pressing keys.\
+✔️ Works even if you're watching videos or presentations.\
+❌ May interfere with games or applications that rely on mouse movement.

 ### 2️⃣ `NoawayTeams_keyboardPress.py`

-⌨️ **Simulates pressing the "Scroll Lock" key**.
+💪 **Simulates pressing the "Scroll Lock" key**.

-✔️ Does not move the mouse, ideal for multi-monitor setups. ✔️ "Scroll Lock" key does not affect most software.
+✔️ Does not move the mouse, ideal for multi-monitor setups.\
+✔️ "Scroll Lock" key does not affect most software.

+### 3️⃣ `NoawayTeams_PowerShell.ps1`

+🔠 **Runs a PowerShell command that moves the mouse cursor slightly every 30 seconds.**

+✔️ Fast and lightweight solution, no dependencies required.\
+✔️ Can run in the background on Windows.\
+✔️ Each time the script is executed, it returns "True" in the console.

 ## 🛠 How to Use?

-### 1️⃣ **Install dependencies**

-Make sure you have Python installed and install the necessary dependencies:
+For Python scripts, install dependencies:

 ```sh
 pip install pyautogui
 ```

-### 2️⃣ **Run the script**

-Choose a script and run it in the terminal:
+Run the script:

 ```sh
 python NoawayTeams_mouseMove.py